hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture.md

 export class ExampleModule {}
 ```

-The controllers and the corresponding usecases are seperated into api modules
+The controllers and the corresponding usecases, along with the api tests for these routes, are seperated into api modules

 ```js
 @Module({